Middle dot: In mathematics and science

-Up to the mid twentieth century, and sporadically even much later, the interpunct could be found used as the decimal point in British publications, such as tables of constants (e.g., "π = 3·14159").
+Up to the mid twentieth century, and sporadically even much later, the middle dot could be found used as the decimal point in British publications, such as tables of constants (e.g., "π = 3·14159").

 In publications conforming to the standards of the International System of Units, as well as the multiplication sign (×), the centered dot (dot operator) can be used as a multiplication sign.
 Only a comma or full stop (period) may be used as a decimal marker.
 The centered dot can be used when multiplying units, as in m·kg·s^{−2} for the newton expressed in terms of SI base units.
 In the United States, the use of a centered dot for the multiplication of numbers or values of quantities is discouraged by NIST.

 In mathematics, a small middle dot can be used to represent multiplication; for example, $x\cdot y$ for multiplying $x$ by $y$.
 When dealing with scalars, it is interchangeable with the multiplication sign, as long as the multiplication sign is between numerals such that it would not be mistaken as variable $x$.
 For instance, $2\cdot3y$ means the same thing as $2\times3y$.
 However, when dealing with vectors, the dot operator denotes a dot product (e.g. $\vec{x}\cdot\vec{y}$, a scalar), which is distinct from the cross product (e.g. $\vec{x}\times\vec{y}$, a vector).

 The symbol is sometimes used to denote the "AND" relationship in formal logic and Boolean algebra, which can be seen as a special case of multiplication.